| Title: | Continuous-Time Multivariate Analysis |

 canonical correlations, i.e., correlations between the pairs of canonical variates |

-are flipped as needed to ensure positive correlations.
+Columns of the output matrix vex2 are flipped as needed to ensure positive correlations.

 Biplab Paul <[email protected]> and Philip Tzvi Reiss <[email protected]>